Does Your Dental Website Perform?

 After your site is completed and launched, you’ll want to have the ability to easily make additions and edits yourself.
 Websites with content management systems (CMS) built in, like WordPress, allow you to keep your website up-to-date without being tied to a website agency to make ongoing edits for you (and charging you every time).

 If your patients will be submitting information through forms on your website, you’ll need to make sure your site is set up with a secure sockets layer (SSL) certificate.
 That certificate will ensure that information gets encrypted and is kept safe.
-You’ll know if your website is secure if the URL is preceded by “https:”.
+You’ll know if your dental office website is secure if the URL is preceded by “https:”.
 It’s just one letter different from the old school “http:” but that “s” means everything to Google.

 Integrations with other software

-Naturally, you’ll want to know how well your website is performing.
+Naturally, you’ll want to know how well your dental website marketing is performing.
 Google Analytics can report every conceivable statistic for your website, and it’s free!
 You just need to insert a snippet of code into your website’s pages and Google will do the rest.
 Some call tracking software, like Smart Market Dental, will actually link to both your website and your patient management software, giving you a birds eye view of all of your dental KPIs (key performance indicators).

 Great content and resources that patients are looking for